Find international production companies, services and crew

-Kino Studija (colloquially referred to as Martynas Studio) is situated just outside Vilnius.
-It was used for HBO’s Chernobyl and is a viable studio space.
-Lithuania’s crew base is growing in size and experience, and there is a good level of basic equipment available, with further hardware easily sourced from neighbouring countries.
-Lithuania’s art and set construction departments are of a high standard and cost-effective.
+Lithuania’s crew base is growing in size and experience.
+There is a good level of basic equipment available, with further hardware easily sourced from surrounding countries.
+Lithuania’s art and set construction departments are of a high standard and cost effective.

 Vilnius Film Office has worked closely with filmmakers, helping to organise shoots in public spaces and public institutions and issuing permits quickly.
 The capital city is the key focal point for many of the productions that come to Lithuania.
 Its multifaceted history offers gothic, renaissance, baroque and neoclassical architecture, alongside a highly skilled film-industry workforce.